saga92/eagle/README.md

 It encourages people enhance their workflow by embending Eagle into op system.

 It simplify below procedures:
-- Deploy container to replace huge resource killer -- virtual machine
+- Deploy container to replace huge resource killer -- virtual machine.
 - Deploy an-app-a-container and manage your app in a more effecient way.

 ## Deploy